awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 1. Select a network interface, choose the **Flow Logs** tab, and then **Create Flow Log**\.

 1. In the dialog box, complete following information\.
 When you are done, choose **Create Flow Log**:
    + **Filter**: Select whether the flow log should capture rejected traffic, accepted traffic, or all traffic\.

-   + **Role**: Specify the name of an IAM role that has permission to publish logs to CloudWatch Logs\.
+   + **Role**: Specify the name of an IAM role that has permissions to publish logs to CloudWatch Logs\.

-   + **Destination Log Group**: Enter the name of a log group in CloudWatch Logs to which the flow logs will be published\.
-You can use an existing log group, or you can enter a name for a new log group, which we'll create for you\.
+   + **Destination Log Group**: Enter the name of a log group in CloudWatch Logs to which the flow logs are to be published\.
+You can use an existing log group, or you can enter a name for a new log group, which we create for you\.

 **To create a flow log for a VPC or a subnet**